Forms Validation

 ->toggle('#address-container');

-This code says that when the condition is met, that is, when the checkbox is checked, the HTML element
+This code states that when the condition is met (i.e., when the checkbox is checked), the HTML element

 #address-container

-will be visible.
-And vice versa.
-So, we place the form elements with the recipient's address in a
+will be visible, and vice versa.
+So, we place the form controls with the recipient's address in a

-container with that ID, and when the checkbox is clicked, they are hidden or shown.
-This is handled by the
+container with this ID, and they will hide or show when the checkbox is clicked.
+This is handled by the netteForms.js

 script.